HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 * [Argonaut Risk Assessment report](http://argonautwiki.hl7.org/images/e/ed/%282015May26%29RiskAssessment_ReportV1.pdf).
 * [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819)

+### Including non-authorized content

+Authorization to receive and send events is checked upon subscription.
+FHIRcast hubs are not required to enforce access restrictions on FHIR resources included in events.
+FHIRcast assumes that applications can only access and share content the user is allowed to access.

 ### WebSocket Security Considerations

 It is recommended that Subscribers use and Hubs should only accept connections made over the secure _wss://_ WebSocket protocol and not the unsecured _ws://_ WebSocket protocol.